 She enjoys a sense of humour about her deafness: “Often I’m talking to people through my speaker phone, and after 10 minutes or so they say, “Wait a minute, Marlee, how can you hear me?”
 They forget I have an interpreter there who is signing to me as they talk.
 So I say, “You know what?
 I can hear on Wednesdays.”

 She has also produced an app to help people learn American Sign Language (ASL).
 Whilst filming her many TV & Film performances she takes the time to visit Deaf children, offering advice and support.
-Marlee serves as the national spokeswoman for the largest provider of TV closed captioning (CC), and has spoken on behalf of campaigning the use of CC in countries such as Australia, England, France, and Italy.
+Marlee serves as the national spokeswoman for the largest provider of TV closed captioning (CC).
+She has spoken on behalf of campaigning the use of CC in countries such as Australia, England, France, and Italy.

 This Is Only The Start